nori1700pm/ESD_FoodDelivery/README.md

 # Credentials

-**Customer Account Credentials:(If required)**
+**Customer Account Credentials: (If required)**

-Note: This is a test account for the features however, to test the email functionality for the customer account do sign up for a customer account using your own email.
+Note: This is a test account for the features however, to test the email functionality for the customer account please sign up for a customer account using your own email.

 Email: changeadvisoryboard.esm.g10@gmail.com

 Password: 123123

-**Driver Account Credentials:(If required)**
+**Driver Account Credentials: (If required)**

 Email: jewel@driver.com

 Password: 123123